Quality Cadet Unit Award

 All cadet and composite squadrons and flights with a minimum of 10 cadets are eligible and are automatically considered for the award.

-Award winners are determined by their performance from 1 September 2017 through 31 August 2018.
+Award winners are determined by their performance from 31 August 2018 through 31 August 2019.
 The award criteria are entirely objective.
-Any unit that meets at least 6 of the 10 criteria listed below, as of 31 August 2018, qualifies:
+Unit that meets at least 6 of the 10 criteria listed below on 31 August 2019 earn the award.

-Cadet Achievement: 40% of cadets on roster have attained the Wright Brothers Award
+Cadet Achievement: 45% of cadets on roster have attained the Wright Brothers Award Adjusted for '19

 Orientation Flights: 70% of cadets on roster have participated in at least 1 flight